joelouthan/Theologicus/src/genesis/genesis02-4-25.md

 In other words:

->Ezekiel 11:19 (CSB) I will give them integrity of heart and put a new spirit within them; I will remove their heart of stone from their bodies and give them a heart of flesh,
+>Ezekiel 11:19 I will give them integrity of heart and put a new spirit within them; I will remove their heart of stone from their bodies and give them a heart of flesh,

 Why do you think Eve was taken from the rib of Adam?
 What is closest to the heart without ripping the heart out.